Folkius/CE_documentation/docs/general/details/objectives.md

 ### "I still don't understand what SOs are?
 Why does it have to be so complicated?"
 This change has no negative aspects!
 If anything, it's a net positive.

 Back when we had either POs or COs, there were several hypotethical situations we met through the road that would thread a fine line between what could be one or the other.
-The result was potentially an arbitrary choice.
+The result was potentially a (more) arbitrary choice.
 Including SOs on the list means that not only these obtuse situations (coloquially called "tomatos" :tomato:) can be solved without much issue, but that we can actually have a much more solid definition for what we consider the main focus of a game -that is, the POs-.

 Look at it in another way: nothing has been demoted from what would have been a PO originally to a CO.
 If anything, there are a few stuff that originally were COs that can now be included as SOs.